- Home

 Changes in appearance

-It’s common to feel anxious about the physical changes caused by treatment, including: loss of hair from the head and body; weight loss or weight gain; skin rashes; removal of a body part and use of a prosthesis; swelling of part of the body (lymphoedema); having a stoma; and scars.
-For more on this, see Removal of a body part.
+If the way your body looks has changed after cancer treatment, you may feel self-conscious.
+It’s common to feel a range of emotions about the physical changes caused by treatment, which may include: changes to body functions; removal of a body part and use of a prosthesis; having a stoma; loss of hair from the head and body; weight loss or weight gain; skin rashes; swelling of part of the body (lymphoedema); and scars.

-Some cancers of the head and neck can cause significant changes to the way you speak, eat or breathe.
+Some cancers of the head and neck can cause significant changes to what you look like, how you speak and how you eat or breathe.
 This can be upsetting because the change is visible, and kissing, speech and eating may be affected.

 Look Good Feel Better program

-This free two-hour program teaches men, women and teens how to use skin care, hats and wigs to help restore appearance and self-esteem during and after treatment.
-Call 1800 650 960 or visit Look Good Feel Better for more information and to book into a workshop.
+This free 2-hour program teaches adults and teens how to use skin care, hats and wigs to help restore appearance and self-esteem during and after treatment.
+Visit Look Good Feel Better to book into a workshop.
+They can also send you a confidence kit if you can’t attend in person.

 My sexual partner has always wanted to have sex with me – this made me feel good about myself after my surgery and when my head was shaved.
 He didn’t care – he just loved my body anyway.